Rennes on a Budget: A Hostel Owner's Guide to Brittany's Student City

 📍 GPS: 48.1036, -1.6758

 The main youth hostel, part of the Hostelling International network.
 Located about 15 minutes' walk from the historic center in a quiet neighborhood near the canal.
-The building is nothing special—concrete, institutional, functional.
-But it's clean, the beds are decent, and the kitchen actually works.
+The building is concrete, institutional, functional—but I've stayed in worse hostels in cities twice the price.

 📞 +33 2 30 93 74 20